spcorcor18/LPO-8852/lectures/Lecture 4 - Difference-in-differences/Example studies - diff in diff.md

 Baicker, K., & Svoronos, T. (2019).
 Testing the Validity of the Single Interrupted Time Series Design.
 National Bureau of Economic Research Working Paper Series, No. 26080. https://doi.org/10.3386/w26080

+Sims, S., Anders, J., & Zieger, L. (2022).
+The Internal Validity of the School-Level Comparative Interrupted Time Series Design: Evidence From Four New Within-Study Comparisons. *Journal Of Research on Educational Effectiveness*, 1-22. https://doi.org/10.1080/19345747.2022.2051652

 Somers, M.A., Zhu, P., Jacob, R., & Bloom, H. (2013).
 The Validity and Precision of the Comparative Interrupted Time Series Design and the Difference-in-Difference Design in Educational Evaluation.
 Retrieved from https://www.mdrc.org/sites/default/files/validity_precision_comparative_interrupted_time_series_design.pdf